 Affordability (to buy)

-In 2002, the median house price was 3.3-times the median gross earnings of people working full-time but by 2005 the ratio had risen to 5.3-times (based on workplace earnings).
-Since then, the median price/earnings ratio has remained fairly constant, while affordability across England has worsened slightly.
-The lower quartile price/earnings ratio has fluctuated more, but the current ratio is slightly lower than in 2005 and is in a better position than the ratio across England as a whole, which has worsened.
+In 2002, the median house price was 3.5-times the median gross earnings of people working full-time but by 2005 the ratio had risen to 5.6-times (based on earnings of residents).
+Over the last five years the median price/earnings ratio has increased gradually, but not as much as seen across England as a whole.
+The lower quartile price/earnings ratio has fluctuated more and has also increased gradually over the past four of five years.

 - Number of residential property sales (table) : (map) (updated quarterly)